-Shin splints, also known as medial tibial stress syndrome, are a common overuse injury that causes pain along the shinbone (tibia).
-This condition frequently affects runners, dancers, and individuals who engage in high-impact activities.
-Shin splints occur when excessive force is placed on the shinbone and surrounding muscles, leading to inflammation and discomfort.
+Shin splints, or medial tibial stress syndrome, are a common overuse injury that causes discomfort along the shinbone (tibia).
+They frequently affect runners, dancers, athletes, and anyone engaging in repetitive high-impact activities.
+The condition develops when excessive strain is placed on the tibia and surrounding muscles, leading to inflammation, tightness, and sensitivity.
+Understanding what causes shin splints (and how to prevent them!) can help you stay active, reduce your risk of injury, and maintain a consistent exercise routine without pain.

 How to Avoid Shin Splints